 - Most importantly, peacocks do have wonderful feathers but they cannot fly.

-Reasons Why Peacock Spread Their Feathers
+Reasons Why Peacocks Spread Their Feathers

 Peacocks spread their feathers for the ritual of mating to attract the peahens.
-Peacocks usually produce certain kind of sounds with the help of their feathers.
+Peacocks usually produce certain kinds of sounds with the help of their feathers.
 They use different parts of their plumage to emit sounds to signal the peahens.

 If a peacock wants to mate, the sound produced by the peacock will be different from the sound produced every day for communication purposes.
 Peacocks are clever enough to emit sound and produce calls for attracting peahens.